-Our guide to cart abandonment emails and how they can help retailers to recover lost sales.
+Our guide to cart abandonment recovery and how they can help retailers to recover sales that might have been lost.

-A lot of money is spent attracting visitors to websites, but the vast majority will leave without having made a purchase.
+A lot of money is spent attracting shoppers to websites, but the vast majority of visitors will leave without having made a purchase.

 Abandonment rates will vary according to the type of website.
-For example, travel and finance sites which often have longer forms and purchase processes, experience higher rates of abandonment than fashion and iGaming sites.
+For example, travel and finance sites which can have longer forms and purchase processes, will often experience higher rates of abandonment than fashion and retail sites.

-In general though, around 75% of visitors will leave the contents of their shopping cart and head elsewhere.
+In general, around 75% of visitors will leave the contents of their shopping cart and head elsewhere, without completing the purchase.

 Shoppers will abandon carts for a variety of reasons, and the good news for retailers is that many of these problems can be addressed.